 Here are some of our more commonly asked questions about the Pre-School Framework.

-The Swim England Pre-School Framework has been reviewed and refreshed in line with feedback from both our partner sites, tutors and parents.
-The new framework has been simplified with more supporting resources.
-This will help more sites to offer adult and child swimming opportunities from an early stage and more parents and children are able to access lessons.
+The Swim England Pre-School Framework has been reviewed and refreshed in line with feedback from our partner sites, tutors and parents.
+The new Framework has been simplified with more supporting resources.
+This will help more sites to offer adult and child swimming opportunities from an early stage and more parents and children will be able to access lessons.

-The Framework now includes the Discovery Duckling Awards to precede the Duckling Awards.
-These are aimed at younger, less mobile children and more complementary awards are available to support the Pre-School Framework.
-We also offer the I CAN Awards and Adult and Child Award.
+The Framework now includes the Discovery Duckling Awards to precede the Duckling Awards, which are aimed at younger, less mobile children.
+The I CAN Awards are new complementary Awards now available to support the Pre-School Framework, in addition to the Adult and Child Award.

 New resources include online parent information, games packs, updated Pre-School Framework and story books for younger children.

 To deliver the Pre-School Framework teachers should hold the ASA Level 2 Award in Coaching Aquatics (Prefundamentals).
 To find a course please visit the Swim England calendar.

 Please refer to the Safe Supervision for Teaching and Coaching Swimming document for the full overview.